davidbaschung/e-puck-2/README.md

 > Two projects to control little robots

 The e-puck 2 robots possess ground color, wall proximity sensors and a camera.
-We used them in 2 projects to follow lines, walls, detect areas and give them goal destinations.
+We used them in 2 projects to follow lines, walls, detect shapes, areas and give them goal destinations.

 <h3>What I learned</h3>
 <ul>